Chinese born, Toronto based illustrator Teddy Kang reflects on his cultural heritage

 Teddy Kang is a freelance illustrator based in Toronto, Canada.
 Originally from China, his works have been recognised by The AOI and 3x3 Illustration Show amongst others.

 He is one of the 25 most creative visual artists among the world who under the age of 25, featured by Adobe Photoshop(25 under 25).
 He now creates illustrations for various clients in Magazine industry and publishing companies.

-I started drawing again in high school when I realised that drawing really was something I always want to do; creating imagery being the best way to tell beautiful stories, and express what’s on my mind.
+I started drawing again in high school when I realised that drawing really was something I always want to do.
+Creating imagery being the best way to tell beautiful stories, and express what’s on my mind.

 Can you give our readers a little insight into your background?

 I’m a freelance illustrator based in Toronto, Canada.
 Originally from China, I came to Canada to study after high school, graduating with a major in Media from York University, Canada.
 I started drawing when I was 6 years-old, but stopped during middle school.
-I guess academic pressure got to me.
+Maybe academic pressure got to me.
 I started drawing again in high school when I realised that drawing really was something I always want to do; creating imagery being the best way to tell beautiful stories, and express what’s on my mind.
 I feel very lucky that my love of drawing lead me to become a professional illustrator…I really love what I do!